sajitsasi/adf-pipeline/README.md

-   #### 16. Follow the same steps to create a Linked Service to a File Share as shown below:
+   #### 16. Follow the same steps to create a Linked Service to a file Share as shown below:
    ![Figure 15](images/adf_new_linked_service_file_share.png)